The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 7. Finally experiment with loading your own datasets and extra digital topographical maps from OpenStreetMap and of course by modifying and extending the webapplications to learn how to build your own dataset visualizations.

 ## Learning Goals
-The learning goals of this course are to create and run a free and light-weight Open Source Geospatial Software Stack (GeoStack) in a Virtual Machine (VM) on a stand-alone pc and to program webapplications to visualize geospatial datasets on locally hosted topographical digital maps from OpenStreetMap and OpenSeaMap.
+The learning goals of this course are to create and run a free and light-weight Open Source Geospatial Software Stack, the GeoStack in short, in a Virtual Machine (VM) with Ubuntu Linux on a stand-alone pc or laptop and to program webapplications to visualize geospatial datasets on locally hosted topographical digital maps from OpenStreetMap and OpenSeaMap.

 So this course is about downloading some manuals, software and data sets from the internet, adjust it so it can run on the pc in 'airplaine mode' without an internet connection and then learn how to install and configure the GeoStack and program Geospatial Webapplications by using 100% Open Source Software, Open Standards and Open Content!